General Terms & Conditions of the Australian College of Midwives

 ACM reserves the right to make any changes to any part of the website and to discontinue any page or feature without notice.

-Consumers agree that material, opinions and views contributed to the website reflect the views and opinions of individual contributors or third parties and are not ACM’s views.
+Individuals agree that material, opinions and views contributed to the website reflect the views and opinions of individual contributors or third parties and are not ACM’s views.

-While ACM endeavours to ensure that the website is accurate and up to date, no responsibility is accepted for errors or omissions and ACM recommends that consumers exercise their own skill, judgement and care with respect to its use.
+While ACM endeavours to ensure that the website is accurate and up to date, no responsibility is accepted for errors or omissions and ACM recommends that individuals exercise their own skill, judgement and care with respect to its use.
 This statement does not apply to representations by ACM in the course of supplying goods of services.

 Links from the website to external websites are provided for convenience only and do not constitute endorsement by ACM of any material found at those sites.
 ACM does not take any responsibility for the operations of links to external websites or for the content, accuracy or legality of material on any external websites.